2003scape/rsc-data-server/README.md

 ```

 ### playerMessage
-sent to the rsc-server instance corresponding to the the world `toUsername`
+sent to the data client corresponding to the the world `toUsername`
 resides in the `playerMessage` handler.

 ```javascript